aiidalab/aiidalab/docs/source/deployment/index.rst

 Deploy AiiDAlab
 ===============

-There are several ways one can deploy AiiDAlab: locally for onself, on a server for multiple users, or on a Kubernetes cluster for many users and high availability and scalability.
+There are several ways one can deploy AiiDAlab: locally for oneself, on a server for multiple users, or on a Kubernetes cluster for many users and high availability and scalability.
 All these approaches rely on the fact that AiiDAlab is served as a Docker image.